-Ireland will assume the Chairmanship of the OSCE in 2012 for the first time since the establishment of the organisation in 1975.
+Ireland held the Chairmanship of the OSCE in 2012 for the first time since the establishment of the organisation in 1975.
+In this content the former Ombudsman for the Defence Forces Ms Paulyn Marrinan-Quinn S.C. was invited to deliver a paper on the theme of the role of the police and the armed forces in democratic societies at the OSCE Mediterranean Partners Conference in Montenegro in September 2011.
 OSCE activities fall within three dimensions: the Politico-Military Dimension, the Economic and Environmental Dimension and the Human Dimension.
 Ireland attaches particular importance to the Human Dimension, which deals with human rights and fundamental freedoms, as this is a central focus of Irish foreign policy.
 Conscious of Ireland's commitment in this field, the Ombudsman for the Defence Forces actively supports OSCE initiatives in this area aiming to ensure full respect for human rights, the rule of law and the promotion of policies and practices which protect and enforce the human rights of armed forces personnel.

-In February 2011, the Ombudsman was invited to participate in an OSCE supported conference in Yerevan, Armenia, where the establishment of a military ombudsman is currently being examined.
-The conference focused on international best practices for democratic control of the armed forces and human rights protection in the military.
+In February 2011, the then Ombudsman was invited to participate in an OSCE supported conference in Yerevan, Armenia, where the establishment of a military ombudsman was being examined.
 As the Ombudsman had prior work commitments she was unable to present her paper in person, which was kindly delivered to the conference by the Honorary Counsel of Ireland to the Republic of Armenia, Mr Jonathan Stark.

 From a bilateral perspective, in July 2010, the Ombudsman was honored to have been invited by Dra.
-Nilda Garre, former Argentine Minister for Defence to contribute to a publication related to Human Rights and Civilian and Military relations that the National Office on Human Rights and International Humanitarian Law of the Argentine Ministry of Defence intends to publish later this year.
+Nilda Garre, former Argentine Minister for Defence to contribute to a publication related to Human Rights and Civilian and Military relations that the National Office on Human Rights and International Humanitarian Law of the Argentine Ministry of Defence intended to publish.